uberspark/uapp-pvdriver-uart/src/rpi-linux-4.4.y/README.md

 1. copy over uxmhf_pvduart_kmod.ko to the Pi3 (e.g., at ~/uxmhf_pvduart_kmod.ko)

-2. copy over PL011_test/target_recv.py to the Pi3 (e.g., at ~/target_recv.py)
+2. copy over `PL011_test/target_recv.py` and `PL011_test/target_send.py` to the Pi3 (e.g., at ~/.)

 3. boot the Pi3 with uberXMHF and once the guest OS has booted up, load the module using sudo insmod ~/uxmhf_pvduart_kmod.ko

-4. run python PL011_test/host_recv.py on the host system and run python ~/target_send.py on the Pi3 if everything goes well,  the host system should receive the string "hello world!" successfully!
+4. run python PL011_test/host_recv.py on the host system and run python ~/target_send.py on the Pi3 if everything goes well,  the host system should receive the string "hello world from UART!" successfully!

+5. run python PL011_test/host_send.py on the host system and run python ~/target_recv.py on the Pi3 if everything goes well,  the pi3 should receive the string "hello world from UART!" successfully!

-5. unload the module using
+6. unload the module using
-   sudo rmmod ~/uxmhf_pvduart_kmod.ko
+   sudo rmmod uxmhf_pvduart_kmod.ko